 “I was fascinated by engineering work because my dad – who always wanted to be an engineer – couldn’t afford to.
 He was always tinkering with power and electricity in our home.
-He was my role model.”
+He was my role model,” said Delos Santos.

-She drew inspiration from her surroundings too.
-Delos Santos hails from the Philippines, which she describes as a developing country.
+She drew inspiration from her surroundings too, which she described as a developing country.

 “We had a lack of power all of the time.
-We were upper-middle class then but still exposed to those situations, so I wanted to fix the system.”
+We were upper-middle-class then but still exposed to those situations, so I wanted to fix the system,” she said.

-“There were hardships, but I got through it,” she said.
+“There were hardships, but I got through it,” said Delos Santos.

 She worked hard – so hard, in fact, that she was accepted into Grand Canyon University (GCU) with an intent to learn electrical engineering.